-If you come across other writing competitions, please let us know!
+If you come across other writing competitions or resources, please let us know!

 Law students are invited to submit articles addressing domestic and sexual violence and the law from a national or international perspective.
 Submissions must further the legal needs of victims of domestic and sexual violence or their children, or advance efforts to address the incidence, causes and effects of intimate partner violence.
 Submissions may not have been previously accepted for publication and, if they have been submitted elsewhere for publication, the first place winner must certify that the first publication of the article will be in the Journal of Gender, Social Policy & the Law.
 Submissions are typically due in early April.